laxmikant-ainapure/upcxx/README.md

 New features/enhancements: (see specification and programmer's guide for full details)

 * `atomic_domain<float>` and `atomic_domain<double>` are now implemented
-* The following have been added to the list of supported platforms/compilers
-    - PGI v19.1+ on Linux/x86_64
-    - PGI v18.10+ on Linux/ppc64le
-    - clang v5.0+ on Linux/ppc64le
-    - PrgEnv/cray with CCE v9.0+ on the Cray XC
-    - ALCF's PrgEnv/llvm v4.0+ on the Cray XC
-    - NEW platform: Linux/aarch64 (aka "arm64" or "armv8")
-        + gcc v6.4.0+
-        + clang 4.0.0+
 * New define `UPCXX_SPEC_VERSION` documents the implemented revision of the UPC++ specification
 * `upcxx` has several new convenience options (see `upcxx -help`)
 * Release tarball downloads now embed a copy of GASNet-EX that is used by default during install.
   Git clones of the repo will still default to downloading GASNet-EX during install.
   The `GASNET` envvar can still be set at install time to change the default behavior.

+Support has been added for the following compilers/platforms (for details, see 'System Requirements'):

+* PGI v19.1+ on Linux/x86_64
+* PGI v18.10+ on Linux/ppc64le
+* clang v5.0+ on Linux/ppc64le
+* PrgEnv/cray with CCE v9.0+ on the Cray XC
+* ALCF's PrgEnv/llvm v4.0+ on the Cray XC
+* NEW platform: Linux/aarch64 (aka "arm64" or "armv8")
+    + gcc v6.4.0+
+    + clang 4.0.0+

 Notable bug fixes: